graphme-app/website/src/pages/docs/slack.md

 Re-installing the application is harmless, but is usually not needed.
 The only cases where it should be attempted is when instructed to do so by the application itself of by the support.

-The Slack application can be re-installed by using the same "Add to Slack" button than above.
+Our application for Slack can be re-installed by using the same "Add to Slack" button than above.
 Clicking on the button will trigger the same flow as for a regular installation.

 ## Uninstall the application